-7 Moving from one technology level to an other is always done one level at a time
+1. Moving from one technology level to a nother is always done one level at a time.

-1. Moving True other is always done one level at a time.
-False

-True raise
+3 True False

-2. ncy with highly effective strategion on Level 5 instantly. planning can skip levels to reach Technolo ogy
+2. ncy with highly effective strategon Level 5 instantly. ic planning can skip levels to reach Technology

 True False

-3. goals and time frames are requogy utilization level to another. ired for an agency to move forward from o ne
+3. goals and time frames are rec ogy utilization level to another. uired for an agency to move forward from one

 True False

-Dir ections: Order the "big-picture" steps for from 1 to 4. moving from one technology level to the next
+Dir ections: Order the "big-picture" steps f from 1 to 4. or moving from one technology level to the next

 Mea sure for success.

 Build the base.

 Move to the next level.

 Esta blish the "Agency Way."

 Directions: Explain the difference between a technology upgrade and a technology conversion.

 1. A techn ology upgrade is

 2. A techn ology conversion is